-Amherst Early Music publishes three player-friendly editions of music.
+Amherst Early Music publishes four player-friendly editions of music.
 The books lie flat on the music stand and the pieces have no page turns.
 The repertoire is accessible and playable for a number of different instruments, and is not available in other modern editions.
-All three are important musical sources that tell us a lot about historical practices at the time they were written or printed.
+All four are important musical sources that tell us a lot about historical practices at the time they were written or printed.

 Harmonice Musices Odhecaton A